 1. Like in Section 1, Section 2-1-1 has an even broader definition of “person,” which can be “An individual, a partnership, a corporation or two or more individuals having a joint or common interest.”
-Here’s what I don’t get: how could state law ever have defined marriage as involving one man and one woman when legally a “person” could be “two or more people”?
+Here’s what I don’t get: how could state law ever have defined marriage as involving one man and one woman when legally a “person” could be “two or more individuals”?

 2. Section 2-1-7 makes it clear that, if you buy beef with state money, it has to be raised and processed in the US.
 Yet, that rule does not apply to canned meat.
 No quarrel is raised over where beef jerky must come from.